pobrelkey/team-calzone/README.txt

 INSTALLING CALZONE

+Try one of the following two methods depending on your TeamCity environment:

-Copy calzone.zip to the plugins directory under your TeamCity data directory, then bounce TeamCity.
+Method 1: Copy calzone.zip to the plugins directory under your TeamCity data directory, then bounce TeamCity.

+Method 2: Copy calzone-server.jar to webapps/ROOT/WEB-INF/lib under your
+TeamCity installation directory, then bounce TeamCity.

 Calzone should then be visible at:

     http://YOUR_TEAMCITY_SERVER:8111/calzone/index.html